 Beginning in 1989 and continuing to the present, Hinsey has been carrying out research and photographic documentation on democratic consolidation and reconstruction in Central and Eastern Europe.
 Selections from the photographic work have been featured in publications such as Berlin Journal and exhibited in Paris.

 Hinsey has also translated The Secret Piano: From Mao's Labor Camps to Bach's Goldberg Variations, by Zhu Xiao-Mei, the memoir of a Chinese pianist growing up under the Cultural Revolution (2012).
-Her other translations of contemporary French memoir (Variations Sauvages, Hélène Grimaud) and fiction (Je l'aimais, Anna Gavalda) were published in 2005 and 2006 with Riverhead/Penguin Books.
+Her other translations include contemporary French memoir (Variations Sauvages, Hélène Grimaud) and fiction (Je l'aimais, Anna Gavalda) and were published in 2005 and 2006 with Riverhead/Penguin Books.

 Hinsey has received a number of awards, including a 2015 DAAD Berlin Künstlerprogramm fellowship, a Lannan Foundation Award, a Rona Jaffe Foundation Writer's Award, a Union League Civic/Arts Poetry Prize from Poetry and a Stover Prize from The Southwest Review.
 She is also a former Berlin Prize fellow of the American Academy in Berlin.

-Hinsey has been an invited author and guest lecturer at many international festivals, universities and other venues including: The New School (New York); Poetry International (Royal Festival Hall), Poetry Library (Royal Festival Hall, The British Library (With Tomas Venclova), The University of London, The London Book Fair, The Wordsworth Trust-Dove Cottage, the BBC; Poetry Now Festival, Cuirt International Festival of Literature, The Dublin Festival of Literature, The Sligo Poetry Festival, The Arts Show/RTE (Ireland); The Sorbonne, The Pompidou Center, The Ecole Normale Supérieure, The Festival Franco-Anglais de Poesie, La Maison de la Poésie, TV5 (Paris); Giornata Mondiale della Poesia (Verona); The Leipzig Book Fair, The University of Göttingen, The Hamburger Bahnhof Museum, the International Literaturfestival Berlin, the University of Bonn, the University of Bayreuth, The University of Łódź, The Academy of Arts and Sciences, Warsaw and The Arsenal Book Festival (Kiev) among others.
+Hinsey has been an invited author and guest lecturer at many international festivals, universities and other venues including: The New School (New York); Poetry International (Royal Festival Hall), Poetry Library (Royal Festival Hall, The British Library (With Tomas Venclova), The University of London, The London Book Fair, Kings Lynn Poetry Festival, The Wordsworth Trust-Dove Cottage, the BBC; Poetry Now Festival, Cuirt International Festival of Literature, The Dublin Festival of Literature, The Sligo Poetry Festival, The Arts Show/RTE (Ireland); The Sorbonne, The Pompidou Center, The Ecole Normale Supérieure, The Festival Franco-Anglais de Poesie, La Maison de la Poésie, TV5 (Paris); Giornata Mondiale della Poesia (Verona); The Leipzig Book Fair, The University of Göttingen, The Hamburger Bahnhof Museum, the International Literaturfestival Berlin, the University of Bonn, The University of Essen, the University of Bayreuth, The University of Łódź, The Academy of Arts and Sciences, Warsaw and The Arsenal Book Festival (Kiev) among others.

 For many years Hinsey taught at the French graduate school, The Ecole Polytechnique, and Skidmore College's Paris Program.
-She is currently an independent writer and the International Correspondent for The New England Review.
+She is currently an independent author and the International Correspondent for The New England Review.